Social Democratic Party (UK, 1990–present): Europe

-The SDP's orientation is Eurosceptic.
+The SDP's orientation is Eurosceptic, supporting Brexit.
 While the founders of the original SDP in 1981 were pro-EEC, the continuing SDP voted against the concept of a United States of Europe at its conference at Scarborough in 1989 and the 1990 party's Eurosceptic position developed from there.
 In March 2019, the party advocated the UK leaving the European Union on WTO terms in the absence of a better deal on offer.
-As of November 2019 the party supports the latest iteration of the withdrawal agreement.
+As of November 2019, the party supported the latest iteration of the withdrawal agreement.

 Economy and welfare

-The SDP's stance on the economy is centre-left, advocating a social market economy.
+The SDP's stance on the economy claims to be centre-left, advocating a social market economy.
 It balances a commitment to enterprise and the market with support for greater progressivity in the tax code, substantial increases in the council housing stock, protection of legal aid, changes to the roll out of Universal Credit and renationalising utilities and the railways.
+Its main economic postulates also include a large-scale programme of council house building, implementation of a national care service, increasing the funding of the NHS, establishing a 'national living wage', and increasing the state's role in the British economy by restricting marketisation and outsourcing.

 On housing, the SDP wants to build 100,000 social homes per year under a "British Housing Corporation", with subsidiary "County Housing Corporations".
 These "CHCs" would have substantial powers, being able to issue Compulsory Purchase Orders and having the ability to grant themselves planning permission.
 They would also take on all existing social housing from their respective local authorities.

 The party would also introduce "a moratorium on buy-to-let mortgages" in order to re-balance the housing market in favour of young first-time buyers.
 To combat negligence in the rented sector, the SDP would introduce a "Conditions Certificate", likened to a "housing MOT", without which rent collection on the uncertified property would be illegal.
+The SDP vowed to "reindustrialise" the UK, advocating a £10bn yearly investment into domestic manufacturing in order to reduce regional wealth disparities.
+It also proposes full sharing of tax allowances between children-raising couples, where the first £25,000 would be free of taxation.

+Agricultural issues

+The party supports restrictions on imported agricultural products, using a slogan "cheap food is very expensive".
+The party claims that while imported food appears cheap, it damages British agriculture and results in deteriorating public health, degrading fields, rivers and wildlife of the British countryside, and rural flight.
+The SDP proposes establishing charter co-operatives and regional marketing boards that would provide for 'small-scale producers', as well as a regulatory body for supermarkets that would clamp down on practices that are disadvantaging domestic farmers.
+It also calls for a state-provided affordable housing for farm workers, and for a ban on the routine use of antibiotics, TV and online advertisement of junk food, and of food imports that do not meet the environmental and animal welfare standards of the UK.